 2. Labels & Masking Tape

-A roll of masking tape and a permanent marker might seem basic, but it’s one of the best kitchen hacks for labeling containers with the date and contents.
-It helps you track what’s in your fridge or freezer at a glance and avoid mystery meals.
+A roll of masking tape and a permanent marker may seem basic, but they are one of the best kitchen hacks for labeling containers with the date and contents (ColumbiaDoctors.org).
+It helps you track what's in your fridge or freezer at a glance and avoid mystery meals.
 For dry storage, I love decorating my glass canisters, mason jars, and bins with the chalkboard label stickers.

 My Review: These classic Sharpies are a staple in my kitchen, not just for notes, but for food safety.
 I pair them with blue electrical tape to label prepped meals, making it easy to track dates and follow proper storage guidelines.
 The fine tip writes clearly, the ink dries fast, and it holds up well in the fridge or freezer without smudging or fading.
 Seriously, has a Sharpie ever failed you?